-I have a front row seat to witness the profound results of a choice.
+I had a front row seat to witness the profound results of a choice.

-North Pointe really comes alive when over 200 energetic campers and leaders on site.
+North Pointe comes alive with over 200 energetic campers and leaders on site.

-Last summer North Pointe’s Children’s Ministry delivered a multi-media rich, entertaining and inspiring presentation entitled, “The Choice” on a Sunday morning in August 2015.
+North Pointe’s Children’s Ministry delivered a multi-media rich, entertaining and inspiring presentation entitled, “The Choice” on a Sunday morning.

 Of the seventy plus participants, 90% are less than 5 feet tall on their tiptoes (that includes one of our vertically challenged adult leaders).
 They did us proud as they took us on a journey of choices from the first verse of the Bible, through to the New Testament and on to the realities of our lives today.